 Similarly, a reduced workweek may make scheduling shifts more challenging.
 Shifts may overlap thus increasing labor dollars, or coverage may not be available for the five days the majority of U.S. businesses and consumers operate.

-In companies that simply reduce the numbers of days worked but not hours, employees may be more likely to burn out as two additional hours are added to their days.
+In companies that simply reduce the number of days worked but not hours, employees may be more likely to burn out as two additional hours are added to their days.
 It may also conflict with childcare and impose new financial burdens on working parents and caregivers.

 So Are Four Days Are Better Than Five?